-Let’s start the week with another context-free excerpt from my Work-in-Progress, Stone Cold.
+Let’s start the week with another context-free excerpt from my Work-in-Progress, It Hungers.
 I’ll tell you this much: The scene here takes place in Dublin, Ireland.
 We find ourselves in the study of Donal Hain, Samantha’s father and Arch Magus for the Hermetic Order of the Astrum Argentum.

 A few moments later, Alistair opened the study door, and Ute Weishaupt entered.
 She stood at average height, even with the sensible one-inch heeled ankle boots she wore.
 Her half-blonde and half-black hair was tied in a bun whose severity matched that of her face.
 She had a striking, middle-aged face; her blue eyes remained narrow, determined, and focused, and she pursed her red lips.
 Her black, high-collared, ankle-length black dress had puffy shoulders and fitted sleeves with four-button cuffs.